sefakilic/brain-pickings/readme.md

 #Brain Pickings

-Links of all articles on [Brain Pickings](http://brainpickings.org) published before October 2016.
+Links to all articles on [Brain Pickings](http://brainpickings.org) published before October 2016.